Official Statistics

 Main findings

-The tobacco duty gap is calculated by summing the duty gap for cigarettes and hand-rolling tobacco.
+The tobacco duty gap is calculated by summing the duty gaps for cigarettes and hand-rolling tobacco.

-Both the cigarettes and hand-rolling tobacco duty gaps are each estimated using an established top-down methodology to estimate upper and lower duty gaps, which are then averaged to obtain a central estimate for each.
+Both the cigarettes and hand-rolling tobacco duty gaps are each estimated using an established top-down methodology to estimate upper and lower duty gaps estimates, which are then averaged to obtain a central estimate for each.

 Figure 3.11 shows the tobacco duty gap time-series in absolute terms and as a percentage of theoretical tobacco duty liability.

-Both the cigarette and hand-rolling tobacco duty gap have been projected for years 2020 to 2021 and 2021 to 2022.
-Tax years 2020 to 2021 and 2021 to 2022 have been projected based on the estimate in tax year 2019 to 2020, due to the removal of tobacco consumption questions from the Office for National Statistics’ Opinion and Lifestyle Survey during COVID-19 affected years.
+Both the cigarette and hand-rolling tobacco duty gap estimates from 2020 to 2021 are projected based on the 2019 to 2020 estimate of the illicit market.
+This is due to the removal of tobacco consumption questions from the Office for National Statistics’ Opinion and Lifestyle Survey from 2020 to 2021 to 2022 to 2023.

 Notes for Figure 3.11